signfang/DrumMachinePO/README.md

 B: Go back to grid view/delete the pattern chain, or hold to clear pattern.

+**Syncing with Pocket Operator**

+When Sync mode enabled, DrumMachinePO shifts all the drum sounds to the right channel.

+Left channel is reserved for sync signal, which is just a click sound that fires 1,3,5,7... steps.

+This is equivalent of Pocket Operator sync mode 2.
+(SY2)

+Since there are no "stereo in" in Playdate, Playdate should be the first one in the chain.

+Sync mode of Pocket Operators work like the following (from https://www.reddit.com/r/pocketoperators/comments/4h3l8k/sync_modes_explained/):

+mode	input	output
+SY0	stereo	stereo
+SY1	stereo	mono/sync
+**SY2	sync	stereo** --> Playdate runs in this mode
+SY3	sync	mono/sync
+**SY4	mono/sync	stereo** --> Pocket Operator should be in this mode, **if it's the last one** in the Sync Chain.
+**SY5	mono/sync	mono/sync** --> Pocket Operator should be in this mode, **if it's in the middle** of the Sync Chain.

+As the sync signal is just a mono sound, if the volume is too low it might not get detected by the Pocket Operators.

 **License info**

 Original SDK example of DrumMachine was distributed in 0BSD license.